A Class of Long Range Circulant Random Walks on $\mathbb{Z}_q^d$: Acknowledgements

 \section{Acknowledgements}

 This paper was mainly written while the first author was visiting the second author at the Institute of Statistical Mathematics, Tachikawa, Tokyo in 2025.
 He thanks the Institute for their support and hospitality.
-Thanks to Andrew Barbour for asking about a random walk on $Z_\d^\N$ after discussing a random walk on the hypercube $Z_2^\N$.
+Thanks to Andrew Barbour for asking about a random walk on $\mathbb{Z}_q^d$ after discussing a random walk on the hypercube $\mathbb{Z}_2^d$.
+Thanks to Persi Diaconis, Hiroshi Mizukawa and Andrea Collevecchio for comments on this research.
 The second author was supported in part by JSPS KAKENHI Grants 24K06876.